gkns/internet_monitor/README.md

 # Internet Connection Monitor

 This is a simple *internet-connection* monitoring script for raspberry pi.
 I run this on a Raspberry Pi4 Model-B.
+(A bit of context: I find myself with a pesky connection of late, and I need this to talk to the ISP.)

 I run this as a systemd service using the given systemd unit file.